 While exploring the village of Mackinaw City, we sauntered through tons of shops, experienced a few historical attractions and dined at a few decent restaurants.
 Actually, as I mentioned restaurants last, one is probably seared in my memory banks due to its novel appeal, not to mention savory burgers, as its rustic atmosphere was absolutely cool.

-It’s a rather cool and rainy day, and we’re making due with the inconvienient weather on our second full day of our vacation.
+It’s a rather cool and rainy day, and we’re making due with the inconvienient weather, being that it’s the second full day of our vacation.
 We’ve decided to steer clear of the Island today and see what’s cooking on the mainland.
 First off, we do the Chris(that’s me) thing and see a historical attraction.
 It’s a Revolutionary War fort(actually it predates the Revolutionary War) and is inhabited by a group of scholarly individuals dressed in either French or British military attire- as they represent the two political powers that once possessed this installation.
 I recapped my visit to Colonial Michilimackinac along with our visit to Mackinac Point Lighthouse in my previous blog.

 The focal part of Mackinac City is it’s large conglomeration of tourist lures know as Mackinaw Crossings.
 Here, everything from old-time photos to movie theatres are with in a seconds walk from each other.

 We mosey through Mackinac Crossings and then check out a lighthouse.
-After that, since its raining and I really don’t feel like grilling in this muck, we decide to visit someplace called Dixie’s Saloon.
+After that, since its raining and I really don’t feel like grilling in this muck, we decide to visit someplace called the Dixie Saloon.

 When I enter, I’m pretty much blown away.
 The chairs, bar and interior all say rustic log cabin.
 Seriously it looks like all the seating was crafted and bound from stained deadwood.